cf201d51/about-me/README.md

 - Use the `confirm()` method to get responses where appropriate.
 - In JavaScript use the `alert()` method to give responses to the page user.
 - Use `console.log()` to clearly record the user input to the console.
 - Make DRY first!
 Not using functions yet be we can use arrays.
-Since the five Yes/No questions use a common structure, use an arrays for questions, answers, user responces, feedback if correct, feedback if incorrect, next if correct, and next if incorrect.
+Since the five Yes/No questions use a common structure, use an arrays for questions, answers, user responses, feedback if correct, feedback if incorrect, next if correct, and next if incorrect.
 - Use math.random() for question six.
 - Count guesses for question six.
 Limit to 4 attempts.
 Add 1 to correct answers iff guessed by the limit.
--
--
--
+- Count guesses for question seven.
+Limit to 6 attempts.
+Add 1 to correct answers iff guessed by the limit.